SkipNode: On Alleviating Performance Degradation for Deep Graph Convolutional Networks: Acknowledgments

 \subsection{Graph Convolutional Networks}

-\cite{bruna2013spectral} first devised a graph convolution operation based on the graph spectral theory.
-However, considering the high computational cost, it is very difficult to apply spectral-based models~\cite{bruna2013spectral,henaff2015deep, defferrard2016convolutional,kipf2016semi} to very large graphs.
-Spatial-based models~\cite{hamilton2017inductive,monti2017geometric,velivckovic2017graph,niepert2016learning} exhibit great scalability since their convolutional operations can be directly applied to spatial neighborhoods of unseen graphs. \cite{kipf2016semi} simplified previous works and proposed the current commonly-used graph convolutional network, i.e., GCN.
-Based on~\cite{kipf2016semi}, many works~\cite{xu2018powerful,you2019position,9336270,wu2019simplifying,abu2020n} toward improving the graph learning have been proposed. \cite{xu2018powerful} investigated the expressive power of different aggregations and proposed a simple model, GIN.
-P-GNNs~\cite{you2019position} incorporated positional information into GCN.
-SGC~\cite{wu2019simplifying} reduced the complexity of GCN by discarding the nonlinear function and weight matrices.
-Despite performance improvement, deepening GCNs remains an challenging problem.
+\cite{bruna2013spectral} first devises the graph convolution operation based on the graph spectral theory.
+However, considering the high computational cost, it is very difficult to apply spectral-based models~\cite{bruna2013spectral,henaff2015deep, defferrard2016convolutional,gcn} to very large graphs.
+Spatial-based models~\cite{sage,monti2017geometric,gat,niepert2016learning} exhibit great scalability since their convolutional operations can be directly applied to spatial neighborhoods of unseen graphs. \cite{gcn} simplifies previous works and proposes the current commonly-used graph convolutional network, i.e., GCN.
+Based on~\cite{gcn}, many works~\cite{gin,you2019position,9336270,sgc,abu2020n} toward improving graph learning have been proposed. \cite{gin} investigates the expressive power of different aggregations and proposes a simple model, GIN.
+P-GNN~\cite{you2019position} incorporates positional information into GCN.
+SGC~\cite{sgc} reduces the complexity of GCN by discarding the nonlinear function and weight matrices.
+Despite performance improvement, deepening GCNs remains a challenging problem.
+While our \skipnode shares the similar concept of sampling node used in some inductive GCNs, such as GraphSAGE~\cite{sage} and TGAT~\cite{tgat}, these GCNs focus on neighborhood sampling for generating inductive node embeddings instead of alleviating performance degeneration in deep GCNs.